 Hate Swallowing Pills?
 These 5 Tips Might Help

 Swallowing a pill can feel awkward and even intimidating.
-If you struggle to swallow pills comfortable, here are a few helpful tips.
+If you struggle to swallow pills comfortably, here are a few helpful tips.

 Overcoming Your Fear